 involving a fellow who believed in the UCC "Refusal for Fraud"

 argument.
-He also raised Wangrud's issue which was addressed
+He also raised Wangrud's issue which was addressed as

-district court should have responded to his argument that
+the district court should have responded to his argument that

 by captioning its documents ‘UNITED STATES DISTRICT COURT,'

-the court below was functioning as a ‘territorial'
+the court below was functioning as a ‘territorial' court

-raised this argument at every stage of this litigation, but he has yet to
+argument at every stage of this litigation, but he has yet to

 clarify his point.
-As best we can
+As best we can determine, Smith has cobbled

-III.
+Article III.
 Without giving any credence to Smith's bizarre

 argument, and despite our inability to see how Smith's

 distinction would matter in this case, we hold that the United

-States District Court for the District of Colorado
+States District Court for the District of Colorado was fully

 XIV.
 Implementing regulations: